mozilla-services/heka/docs/source/sandbox/lua.rst

     *Notes*
         - injection limits are enforced as described above
+        - if the :ref:`config_dashboard_output` plugin is configured a graphical view of the data is automatically generated.

 **inject_message(message_table)**
     Creates a new Heka protocol buffer message using the contents of the